Banana tycoon shakes up Russian ballet

 He said the theatre does not chase expensive stage sets or costumes, especially as Duato's modern ballets often require minimalist staging and are often danced without pointes.

 "The Bolshoi and the Mariinsky use their brand names.
-They spend a tonne of money on expensive decorations, while I think it is best to invest in performers and choreographers," he said.
+They spend a ton of money on expensive decorations, while I think it is best to invest in performers and choreographers," he said.

 Running on a budget some 10 times smaller than the emblematic Moscow and St Petersburg theatres, the Mikhailovsky is hard-pressed to compete on traditional presentation.

-Last year, the theatre received 358 million roubles (7.4 million pounds) in state subsidies, and earned another 186 million from ticket sales.
+Last year, the theatre received 358 million rubles ($11.5 million) in state subsidies, and earned another 186 million from ticket sales.

-Donations from Russian businesses, including Russian oil producer Rosneft, total about 50 million roubles, Kekhman said, insisting he hardly invests any of his personal money anymore.
+Donations from Russian businesses, including Russian oil producer Rosneft, total about 50 million rubles ($1.6 million), Kekhman said, insisting he hardly invests any of his personal money anymore.

 For now, he said he has no plans for after his contract expires in 2013.